Yasmine Bleeth: Later career

 Bleeth's role of Caroline Holden on Baywatch brought her widespread attention.
 People named her one of magazine's 50 Most Beautiful People in 1995.
 She was one of FHMs 100 Sexiest Women in the World every year from 1996 to 2001, and FHMs "U.S. 100 Sexiest Women" every year from 2000 to 2003.
 As a result of her role in Baywatch, Bleeth was offered other roles in television and film.
 She has been a featured actress in five series and has guest-starred in other shows.
 During her television career, she continued to work as a model, frequently appearing in swimwear or lingerie.
 She once had her own line of swimwear called Yaz Wear.
 From 1998 to 2000, Bleeth played the role of inspector Caitlin Cross on Nash Bridges.

 Bleeth accepted a starring role in the short-lived series Titans in 2000.
 Aaron Spelling was so eager to cast Bleeth in the role of a vixen on Titans that his company convinced CBS to grant her an early release from her Nash Bridges contract.
 In an interview with Dennis Hensley, she said she delighted in her over-the-top depiction of a crazed beauty queen in the 1997 TV film Crowned and Dangerous.
 She said, "I keep my crown from that film on my desk in a little Lucite box.
 My little brother tried it on once, and I screamed at him, 'Take it off!
 Take it off!'
 I get a little nasty about my crown."

-She is mentioned in popular TV series Friends multiple times, especially by Chandler Bing and Joey Tribbiani.
-She appears in the popular TV series The Simpsons in the episode "Treehouse of Horror X".

 Following her first effort in a drug rehabilitation clinic in late 2000 (see below), Bleeth only shot one more performance, the 2003 television film Baywatch: Hawaiian Wedding.

-Bleeth eventually made her comeback after a lengthy hiatus with a 2021 indie comedy Whack the Don.
+Bleeth made her comeback after a lengthy hiatus with a 2021 indie comedy Whack the Don.